 Solid vs. Stranded

-- Solid Cables: Better performance is used where the cable is to remain fixed.
+- Solid Cables: Use better performance where the cable is to remain fixed.

 - Stranded Cables: More flexible, used in home networks and by people on the move.